goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 ## Modules and Packages

 Any Python (`.py`) file is a module, and a collection of modules in a single directory with an `__init__.py` file is a package.
+This file serves many purposes, but for simplicity sakes, it tells the Python interpreter that this directory is a package directory.

 This means that if you have two files in the same folder you can load the definitions and statements from one module for use in the other module.

 In short, **modules are named by filenames**, and **packages are named by their directory name**.

-Let’s take a look at an example simple project:
+Let’s take a look at a simple project:

     helloworld/
     │